Skip to main content

 2. In the New Develop Preset window:

-• At the bottom, click the Check None button to ensure you're only saving the specific adjustments you want.
+• At the bottom, click the Check None button.

 • Under Basic Tone, check Contrast.